Downtown Markham: History

 The current City of Markham was created in 1971 when the original town was expanded by amalgamation with the surrounding namesake Markham Township which also contained the independent communities of Thornhill and Unionville.
 With its original historic downtown, Markham Village, being small and largely relegated to being a community node in the far eastern part of the amalgamated municipality, the city decided a larger, more centrally located downtown was needed.

 The area south of Highway 7 and east of Warden Avenue was frozen for development by the province during the planning and construction of express toll road Highway 407.
 In 1992, a plan was approved to develop the area with higher commercial density.

 The Town of Markham has approved the plan, according to Markham's former mayor, Donald Cousens.
 The new downtown was planned to be self-sustained and transit-oriented based on smart growth development.
 Construction began in 2005, when Enterprise Drive was completed.

 Aviva Canada built its second Canadian headquarters on Birchmount Road and a new Cineplex theatre opened on April 4, 2015.
 It provides a bigger space to include a few VIP theatres, a new gaming corner and much higher capacity than the old Cineplex theatre at First Markham Place.

 The Marriott hotel and the York condo was constructed on the corner of Enterprise Drive and Birchmount Road.
 It was finished by the end of 2018.

-On September 3, 2025, it was announced that a five-year contract was signed to host an IndyCar Series grand prix at Markham Centre, starting in 2026.
-Markham replaces the grand prix held in Toronto from 1986 through 2025.